Laxin0/Brainspoil/README.md

-# DO NOT TOUCH THIS SHIT IS UNDER DEVELOPMENT!!!

-But if you want to try...

 # Disclaimer
 This is my project, which I do just for fun.
 I am not a professional and not even advanced programmer.